 And then, with all the bending and picking and plunking and dislodging the wasp, the next morning you are sore, your arms hurt and your back is decidedly orthopaedically challenged.
 And of course, sunburn.
 Unless you covered yourself and cocooned yourself from the elements you set out to experience from your blueberry picking near me pursuit.

 The business of the berry pick has even inspired evocative poetry, including this one from the poet laureate, Seamus Heaney, (despite his alluring reference to a rat-grey fungus).

 And yet, people love to go blueberry picking.
 There are family farms like Lewin Farms and Alstede Farms.

 At the time of this writing, it is June.
-And blueberry picking starts about now – July and August being the season for it.
+And blueberry picking starts about now – early July and August being the season for it.
 And upstate New York is replete with “u pick farms” where to pick blueberries is the order of a sun drenched day.